 To accept incoming changes, go to the Pending Changes view.

-In the Incoming folder, verify the changes and when you are ready right-click the item and select Accept.
+In the Incoming folder, verify the changes and when you are ready, right-click the item and select Accept.

 Suspending Change Sets

 Suspending a change set removes it from the repository workspace and unloads it from the sandbox but preserves it in the repository so that it can be restored when you want to resume work on it.